 This pie chart breaks down an average North American's carbon footprint by category and how much greenhouse gases are emitted from each type of activity.
 Since this is an average, depending on where you live and your present lifestyle, your piechart will look different.
 But as you can see, on average, fuel consumption from driving a vehicle (4.6 tons CO2e) and energy used to power a home (Electricity 2.97 tons + Natural Gas 1.08 tons CO2e) represent 45% of a individual's greenhouse gas emissions.
 Simply by switching to an electric car and ensuring all the energy that is powering your home comes from renewables will have almost halved your carbon footprint!

 On average, transportation makes up the largest percentage of a North American's carbon footprint.
 It is also one of the easiest segments to reduce emissions from.
-Traveling less, bicycling more, driving an electric car or foregoing car ownership altoghether by participating in car sharing programs are all things that can help you eliminate the use of fossil fuels in getting around.
+Traveling less, bicycling more, driving an electric car or foregoing car ownership altoghether by participating in car or scooter sharing programs are all things that can help you eliminate the use of fossil fuels in getting around.
+Flights need to stop, or at the very least, be reserved only for emergency situations.

-You can take a positive step right now and Pledge to never buy another gas powered vehicle again.
-Learn more about the benefits of electric cars and their role in reducing emissions by visiting the 2° Institute's ElectricPledge.org
+You can take a positive step right now and Pledge to never buy another gas powered vehicle again and get the "Last Gas Car" bumper sticker.
+Learn more about the benefits of electric cars and their role in reducing emissions by visiting the 2° Institute's ElectricPledge.org.

 Similar to energy to power our products, how we power ourselves has a significant impact on our carbon footprint.
 The energy from our sun is responsible for powering all life on this planet.
 Plants obtain energy from the sun, animals obtain energy from plants and animals at the top of the food chain obtain energy from other animals.
 With each step up in the food chain (trophic level) there is an efficiency loss of roughly 90%.
 Eating lowest on the food chain (ie: a plant-based diet), that is ideally caloric dense, local & seasonal, is the best way we can lower our carbon footprint in this category.